facette/docs/content/configuration/connectors.md

 The **KairosDB** connector (type `kairosdb`) can query a [KairosDB REST API][5] to access time series.

-You don't need pattern matching, because catalog *source* and *metric* are modelled distinguishable in KairosDB.
+*source* and *metric* are modelled distinguishable in KairosDB.
 The *metric* is accessible directly and the *source* is modelled as a named tag list for each metric.
-This list defaults to `{"host", "name"}` at the moment.
-Means that *source* is build from metrics `host` tag or `name` tag if `host` is not applied.
-Because C*/KairosDB could store high frequency series, it makes sense to retrieve plots by aggregation.
-The standard aggregation for each metric actually defaults to `{ "name": "max", "sampling": { "value": 5, "unit": "minutes" } }` (the max value for each 5min is returned).
-Both, source tag list and aggregation function, needs definitely be configurable in the future.
+This list defaults to `{"host", "server", "device"}`.
+Means that *source* is build from metrics `host` tag or `server` tag if `host` is not applied.
+Because C*/KairosDB could store high frequency series, it is possible to retrieve plots by aggregation.
+The default aggregation for each metric is `none`.
+Could be overwritten by `default_aggregator`.

 Example *provider* definition using the **KairosDB** connector: